Michael-F-Ellis/ficta/README.md

    A `token` is a short sequence of characters.
 Typically, 100 tokens is about 75 words. `Temperature` is a parameter that governs the extent to which the LLM will randomly deviate from the next most likely word as it generates text.
 Temperature must be in the range 0.0 to 1.0. with 0 meaning little or no deviation and 1.0 meaning the AI will be more "creative"

 To keep things brief, let's say you change the max tokens value at the bottom of the file to 100 and save the file.
-A few seconds later, the file will be updated to something similar the following.
+A few seconds later, the file will be updated to something similar to the following.
 I've formatted the input text in bold so you can see what was added.
 Notice that our change to the AI line was preserved in the output.
 This allows you to continue with the same model parameters or edit them as needed.

 ----
 **Continue the story that starts below.**